Almost coherent modules and almost coherent sheaves

 We start the section by recalling some definitions.

 \begin{defn}\cite[2.1.4]{Temkin-degree} An extension of non-archimedean fields\footnote{Recall that non-archimedean fields are complete by our convention.} $K\subset L$ is {\it topologically algebraic} if the algebraic closure of $K$ in $L$ is dense in $L$.
-Equivalently, $K\subset L$ is topologically algebraic if $L$ is a non-archimedean subfield of $\wdh{\ov{K}}$ completed algebraic closure of $K$. \end{defn}
+Equivalently, $K\subset L$ is topologically algebraic if $L$ is a non-archimedean subfield of $\wdh{\ov{K}}$. \end{defn}

 \begin{lemma} \begin{enumerate}[label=\textbf{(\arabic*)}] \item Let $K \subset L$ and $L\subset M$ be two topologically algebraic extensions of non-archimedean fields.
 Then $K\subset M$ is also topologically algebraic. \item Let